CodeYourFuture/The-Piscine/Project-Codewars-Leaderboard/README.md

 You **must** run `npm install` within the `Project-Codewars-Leaderboard` folder in order for the scaffolding to work.

 Running `node index.test.mjs` (within the `Project-Codewars-Leaderboard` folder) will run the tests.

+You are welcome to use as much of the provided files as you want, or to ignore/delete them if you don't.

 ## Rubric